Stock Screener Redesign

 During usability testing, we discovered that while screening stocks, users struggled to choose the right filters, set meaningful ranges, and understand how each metric aligned with their investment goals.
 Once they received the results, many found it difficult to evaluate and compare stocks effectively.

-Users struggle to select the right screener metrics because they don’t understand how each one relates to their investment goals.
+Users struggle to select the right screener filters because they don’t understand how each one relates to their investment goals.

 Users don't know what number to set up for the ranges.